ruby/ruby/benchmark/README.md

 ## Normal usage

-Execute `gem install benchmark-driver` and run a command like:
+Execute `gem install benchmark_driver` and run a command like:

 ```bash
 # Run a benchmark script with the ruby in the $PATH